Christopher Jr. Galgo

 I continuously seek to leverage my research, extension and teaching skills and experience to contribute to research that aims to find solutions to key global transition issues in agriculture, education and the environment.
 It is my goal to contribute on solutions that aims to close the gap between the academia and communities in working towards a more sustainable future.

-In research and extension, I worked as a research assistant for national research programmes and consultancy projects focused on value chain analyses/ development of major agricultural crops (seaweeds, sweetpotato, and rice) and the resilience of food systems in the Philippines.
+For two years, I worked as an instructor for undergraduate and graduate courses at the Visayas State University in the Philippines.
+As part of this role I lead and co-lead research and extension projects focused on community development.Prior to this role, I worked as a research assistant for national research programmes and consultancy projects focused on value chain analyses/ development of major agricultural crops (seaweeds, sweetpotato, and rice) and the resilience of food systems in the Philippines.

 In these projects, I worked within multidisciplinary teams in collaboration with local civil society organizations, international NGOs, and government agencies to identify constraints, gaps, and opportunities within value chain segments and actors (farmers, farmer organisation beneficiaries, small-scale food processors, MSMEs) to upgrade products, processes, and chain performance.